Attending

 to death?
 The right technique, the right machine,

-the right dosage — isn’t that what a doctor
+the right dose of pills — isn’t that what a doctor

 should know?
 Coax fire from the spark of life —

-is that what he should do?
-But no one walks
+is that what doctors do?
+Yet no one walks

 out of here.
-Nothing is fixed with a knife
+Nothing gets fixed with a knife.

 did doctor stop meaning teacher — is that